fresheneesz/deadunitCore/README.md

 `Unit.test([<name>, ]<testFunction>)` - runs a suite of unit tests.
 Returns a `UnitTest` object.
 Returns without having run the tests first - the tests are scheduled to run asynchronously soon thereafter.

  * `<name>` - (optional) names the test
  * `<testFunction>` - a function that contains the asserts and sub-tests to be run.
-Both its one parameter and its bound `this` is given the same `UnitTester` object.
+Both its only parameter and its bound `this` is given the same `UnitTester` object.

-`Unit.error(<errorHandler>)` - sets up a default function that is called when an unhandled error happens.
-The main use case for this right now is if the test results were grabbed before the test was finished running.

 UnitTester
 ----------